Hello and welcome to The Itinerant. In case you’re not quite sure what you’re doing here or who the blazes The Itinerant is, read on to find out more.

 Antonia Bolingbroke-Kent is a travel writer, broadcaster and public speaker with a particular love of wandering alone through remote regions.
 Her third book, Land of the Dawn-Lit Mountains: a journey across Arunachal Pradesh – India’s forgotten frontier, was published by Simon & Schuster UK and India in June 2017.
 It was runner-up in the 2018 Edward Stanford Travel Writing Awards (pipped to the post by Shark Drunk), with judge Phoebe Smith calling it ‘exquisitely written, with a strong sense of place and proper travel writing in the classic style.’

 When she’s not poking around some distant corner of the globe, Antonia can be found giving talks and writing articles.
-Her first radio documentary, an episode of BBC Radio 4’s Costing the Earth, will be broadcast on March 10, 2020.
+Her first radio documentary, an episode of BBC Radio 4’s Costing the Earth, is available here.

 She was the recipient of the Royal Geographical Society’s 2019 Neville Shulman Challenge Award.